maxfierke/acidify/README.md

 That said, it is a tool designed for people that are already building Android but want to be able to switch between CM7, CM9, and AOKP easily.
 It's primarily a convenience tool for TeamAcid developers.
 ## Can I use Acidify?
 Of course you can use Acidify!
-Be aware that it grabs manifests from us (TeamAcid) so in its unmodified state you'll only be able to build Android the way we build Android.
-As of 0.2.4, however, there are configurable options that allow building for any device.
-Simply specify any local manifest URLs and the device name in the script.
+Be aware that it grabs manifests from us (TeamAcid) so in its unconfigurd state you'll only be able to build Android the way we build Android.
+As of 0.4.0, you may modify config.sample and place it at ~/.acidify/config in order to override the script's default configuration.
+In addition, you can specify the same configuration options in the environment by setting them before invoking the script.
 ## What do I need to use Acidify?
 **Short Answer:** A POSIX-compliant machine with bash which is capable of compiling Android.